zahrag/BIOSCAN-1M/README.md

 |                              **Dermaptera: 66**                               |                              **Archaeognatha: 63**                               |                              **Plecoptera: 30**                               |                               **Embioptera: 6**                               |

 </div>
-Figure shows insect images from 16 orders of the BIOSCAN-1M Insect dataset.
+Figure shows original insect images from 16 orders of the BIOSCAN-1M Insect dataset.
 The numbers below each image identify the number of images in each class, and clearly illustrate the degree of class imbalance in the BIOSCAN-1M Insect dataset.